Skip to main content

 Community Gardens

-The Sustainability Department provides funding and resources to help start up and maintain the gardens; the partnering organization’s role is to use the funding to build the garden, coordinate with the gardeners to maintain the garden, and promote composting and sustainable gardening.
+The Sustainability Department provides funding and resources (while available) to help start up and maintain the gardens; the partnering organization’s role is to use the funding to build the garden, coordinate with the gardeners to maintain the garden, and promote composting and sustainable gardening.
 Please reach out to us if your organization is interested in getting started on a community garden!

 If you are interested in partnering with us, please fill out the Community Garden Partnership Program Application.